-She spoke to us about moving away from a senior role in marketing and brand management to pursue a career she could be truly passionate about.
+She spoke to us about moving away from a senior role in marketing and brand management to pursue a career as a UX Consultant she could be truly passionate about.

 Why did you decide to switch careers?

 I got into marketing because it was a creative industry; one where you’re using strategy and insight to define what you’re doing.
 After a while, my role became more about return on investment on Google or Facebook than anything strategic or creative.

 I was managing a team but I didn’t really feel like I had an actual trade or skill.
 I felt like I wasn’t learning anything.

 When I worked as a brand manager, I was working closely with the UX team and I could see the impact they were making.
 I did more research and discovered that UX is actually quite similar to architecture and design; which is an area that I’ve always been interested in.

 Why did you choose to study with the UX Design Institute?

 I looked into MOOCs and other online courses but they were a similar price to the diploma without any of the support of the tutors.
 It was very much self-learning.

 I looked at boot camps but they were very expensive and much shorter.
 I didn’t see how I was going to come away with anything really practical after just a few days.
 I wanted something really solid that would actually help me change career.
 That’s why I chose the diploma.